Mostardas, Rio Grande do Sul, Brazil: What to pack, what to wear, and when to go [2023]

 April

-If you visit Mostardas during April, you will probably find that it is a perfect temperature.
+If you visit Mostardas during April, you may notice that it is warm.
 Temperatures tend to hover around the 70s F (mid 20s C) during the day, while at night they can dip into the low 50s F (mid 10s C).

 What to wear/what to pack: